 Add SSL Certificate in Android using Volley

-🏁 Intro
+π Intro

 So after reading this tutorial we’re going to be familiarized with:

-• πŸ€” What the hell is the .crt files.
+- π€ What the hell is the

-• 😎 How to add certificates to my app.
+files. - π How to add certificates to my app.

-This tutorial is going to be based on a project using Volley to make calls to an API, but you can always adapt it for your specific case.
+to make calls to an API, but you can always adapt it for your specific case.π Let’s talk about the certificates

-πŸ“‡ CA's
+π CA's

-certificate authority (CA) is a company or organization that acts to validate the identities of entities (such as websites, email addresses, companies, or individual persons) and bind them to cryptographic keys through the issuance of electronic documents known as digital certificates.
+A certificate authority (CA) is a company or organization that acts to validate the identities of entities (such as websites, email addresses, companies, or individual persons) and bind them to cryptographic keys through the issuance of electronic documents known as digital certificates.

 So basically the CAs give us a way to authenticate ourselves by serving as credentials to validate our identity, encrypt our data for secure communication over insecure networks such as the internet, and give us a way to be sure nothing has been altered by a third party in transit because of the signature of the certificate.